Edit multi-channel content

 - You can see multi-channel blocks and media in the Assets folder.
 Still, when Multi-Channel Content mode is disabled, you cannot access those blocks and media (except programmatically through the properties of those contents).

-- You can apply approval sequences to folders, but not blocks.
+- Apply approval sequences to folders, but not blocks.

 Create multi-channel content

-You can create folders and blocks as you create them for coupled CMS content.
+Create folders and blocks the same way you create them for coupled CMS content.

 Set access rights for multi-channel content